CMU-CREATE-Lab/tile-generation/README.md

 ## The Backstory

 We need an easy way to not only create map styles, but to apply those styles to vector map data (such as the [planet data available from OpenMapTiles](https://openmaptiles.com/downloads/planet/)) and create raster tiles.
-Tilemill works (well, with map data in postgres or whatever it was), but it sucks for creating styles because it’s so painfully slow.
-And we’ve tried twice and failed to produce retina tiles with it.
+Tilemill works (well, with map data in postgres or whatever it was), but it sucks for creating styles because it's so painfully slow.
+And we've tried twice and failed to produce retina tiles with it.

 Maputnik is an easy-to-use and fast style editor, producing Mapbox GL styles.
-So that’s one piece.
+So that's one piece.
 We now need a way to apply that style to vector map data.
-I’ve searched, and searched, and *searched*, and I still can’t find a simple solution for doing what we want.
-One guy [shared a script and uses TileQueue](https://github.com/openmaptiles/openmaptiles/issues/291#issuecomment-350310719) (which is yet another thing I’ve never heard of).
+I've searched, and searched, and *searched*, and I still can't find a simple solution for doing what we want.
+One guy [shared a script and uses TileQueue](https://github.com/openmaptiles/openmaptiles/issues/291#issuecomment-350310719) (which is yet another thing I've never heard of).
 Another guy [suggested tilelive-http](https://github.com/openmaptiles/openmaptiles/issues/291#issuecomment-350241461).
-But the docs are rather lacking and it’s not immediately clear to me if that’ll work.
+But the docs are rather lacking and it's not immediately clear to me if that'll work.
 Or if some other tilelive source/sink combo will do what I want.
-There used to be a plugin called [tilelive-gl](https://www.npmjs.com/package/tilelive-gl), but it’s no longer maintained and says to just use [mapbox-gl-native](https://www.npmjs.com/package/mapbox-gl-native) directly instead.
+There used to be a plugin called [tilelive-gl](https://www.npmjs.com/package/tilelive-gl), but it's no longer maintained and says to just use [mapbox-gl-native](https://www.npmjs.com/package/mapbox-gl-native) directly instead.

 So, is mapbox-gl-native what we want?
 Beats the crap out of me.
 The sample code for [node-mapbox-gl-native](https://github.com/mapbox/mapbox-gl-native/tree/master/platform/node) seems like it might work if I can get all the various pieces working.

 But I think I can do what I want by running Tileserver GL, pointing at both my mbtiles archive and my Maputnik-generated style and then running a script to manually request every tile for every layer I want.
-If that fails miserably, then I’ll try with mapbox-gl-native and document the whole mess here.
+If that fails miserably, then I'll try with mapbox-gl-native and document the whole mess here.

-Note: I’m trying with [Tileserver GL](https://openmaptiles.org/docs/host/tileserver-gl/) instead of [OpenMapTiles Server](https://openmaptiles.com/server/) because there are more docs for it, and the latter might be more restrictive as far as licensing, I have no idea, and no interest or time to find out for sure.
+Note: I'm trying with [Tileserver GL](https://openmaptiles.org/docs/host/tileserver-gl/) instead of [OpenMapTiles Server](https://openmaptiles.com/server/) because there are more docs for it, and the latter might be more restrictive as far as licensing, I have no idea, and no interest or time to find out for sure.

 ## How to Generate Tiles